rasianart/tic-tac-toe-game/README.md

 npm install -> npm start

+Navigate to 'http:/localhost:8000' (or specified port) in browser.

 ### To Begin:

 -   'New Game': Creates new game room and generates a game ID.
 Use this ID to share with another player.
 Other player will join by entering this ID.